kdenhartog/indy-dev/python/doc/getting_started-enterpise.md

 _To purchase the car from Carter's Cars, Alice needs to take out a loan from Thrift Bank for the entire purchase price._

 This use case describes the actors, roles, business processes, and artifacts (state) involved in financing the car through Thrift Bank.
-The following is a description the extends the overall process to include the Car Financing business process ([business collaboration](http://pubs.opengroup.org/architecture/archimate3-doc/chap08.html#_Toc489946044)).
+The following description extends the overall process to include the Car Financing business process ([business collaboration](http://pubs.opengroup.org/architecture/archimate3-doc/chap08.html#_Toc489946044)).

 ![Scenario Intro 2](images/0.0&#32;Scenario&#32;Intro&#32;2.png)